-When it comes to cash games, the New Jersey branch of the PokerStars USA operations features several variations beyond Hold 'em, such as Omaha, Razz, Seven Card Stud, and Five Card Draw.
+Regarding cash games, the New Jersey branch of PokerStars’ US operations features several variations beyond Hold 'em, such as Omaha, Razz, Seven Card Stud, and Five Card Draw.
 Stakes range from $0.01/0.02 to $25/50.

 After successfully operating in New Jersey for several years, PokerStars has expanded its presence in the regulated US market by acquiring a license to operate in Pennsylvania in 2019.
 This was the first and, at the time, only online poker operator in the state.
 The room’s land-based partner is Mount Airy Casino.

-New players here can also look forward to a nice welcome bonus, choosing between $50 in tournament tickets after playing just one cash hand or a 100% match up to $600.
+New players here can also look forward to a nice welcome bonus, choosing between $150 in bonus play after playing just one cash hand or a 100% match up to $600.

-Following on the experience from NJ, PokerStars PA continued to go strong with the tournament offering, creating PACOOP and PASCOOP, big online series offering a great selection of events and big prize pools across the board.
+Following NJ’s experience, PokerStars PA continued to go strong with the tournament offering, creating PACOOP and PASCOOP, big online series offering a great selection of events and big prize pools across the board.

-Tournament players also get to enjoy a nice leaderboard, offering additional prizes and motivation to keep the grind going.
+Tournament players enjoy an excellent leaderboard, offering additional prizes and motivation to keep the grind going.

-When it comes to cash games, the range of stakes is similar to that found on other PokerStars US sites, i.e. from $0.01/0.02 up to $25/50.
-The selection of game variations is quite impressive, as it includes Hold 'em, Omaha, Stud and Stud 8, Razz, 2-7 Triple Draw, 8 Game, and more.
+When it comes to cash games, the range of stakes is similar to that found on other PokerStars US sites, i.e., from $0.01/0.02 up to $25/50.
+The selection of game variations is quite impressive, including Hold 'em, Omaha, Stud and Stud 8, Razz, 2-7 Triple Draw, 8 Game, and more.